youssefmohamed1111/MediaSharingPlatform/README.md

 **Running the Project**

 1. **Prerequisites:** Ensure your database is running and properly configured.
-Double-check the connection strings in `connectDB.ts`.
+Double-check the connection strings in `connectDB.ts` (using MongoDb).
 If necessary, you can modify these strings directly in the file.

 2. **Backend Server:**